 Q: Can I arrive early or leave later?

 A: Absolutely!
 If you wish to arrive early, we can assist you with arranging accommodations in Cusco.
 If you wish to extend your stay in the Sacred Valley, or travel onward to another location, we are happy to assist you as well.
-Please understand that airport return transportation will only be available to those participants that depart on the afternoon of October 19th.
+Please understand that airport return transportation will only be available to those participants that depart on the afternoon the retreat closes.

 Q: Do I need a visa to go to Peru?

-A: If you are traveling with a passport from the US, you do not need to arrange a visa in advance.
+A: If you are traveling with a passport from the US, Europe, or Australia, you do not need to arrange a visa in advance.
 When you arrive in Peru, you will receive a visa at the airport.
 If you are wanting to stay for an extended period of time (longer than 30 days), you may need to request that as you enter Peru.
-If you are traveling with a passport from another country, please contact us and we can help you find the information you need.

 Q: I hear a lot about high altitude… what can I expect?